Darkbeast-glitch/EasyFirebase/README.md

 Contact
 -------

-For any questions or support, please contact bbjulius900@gmail.com.
+For any questions or support, please contact [bbjulius900@gmail.com](bbjulius900@gmail.com)

 * * * * *

-Thank you for using `Firebase_simplify`!
+Thank you for using `easyfirebase`!
 We hope this package makes your Firebase integration easier and more efficient.